nathandking/nathandking.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-My research focuses on computational methods involving closest point surface representations, with a particular interest in geometry processing and physics-based animation applications.
-I also have experience with other common surface representations, e.g., level-sets, point clouds, and meshes.
-I am supervised by Christopher Batty (UW) and Steve Ruuth (SFU).

-Prior to starting my PhD, I developed computer vision/image processing algorithms in the marine radar industry for 2 years.
-I completed my MSc in Applied and Computational Math at Simon Fraser University in 2015.
-I received my BSc in Applied Math and Physics (Joint Honours) at Memorial University of Newfoundland in 2013.

-**I am currently looking for research scientist positions or postdocs working on geometry processing and/or physics-based animation to start early 2025.**
+I am a researcher in geometry processing and physics-based animation.
+My research develops general and efficient numerical methods on complex shapes using closest point queries—allowing algorithms to work across a wide variety of geometric representations without meshing.
+For more details, check out my [PhD thesis](assets/pdf/PhD_Thesis.pdf).

+I completed my PhD in Computer Science at the University of Waterloo, supervised by Christopher Batty and Steven Ruuth.
+During my PhD, I interned twice at Meta Reality Labs Research.
+I am currently a Research Scientist at Shapr3D.